Kripu77/Kripu77/README.md

 - 👋 Hi, Welcome to my profile.
 I’m Kripu Khadka
 - 👀 I’m interested in Web Development.
-Please visit kripukhadka.com for detailed information.
-- 🌱 I’m  a Front-end Web Developer
+- 🌱 I’m  a Front-end Web Developer, Please visit kripukhadka.com for detailed information.
 - 💞️ I’m currently working on a massive project using HTML5, CSS3, Vanilla JS on the front end, PHP on the backend server and MYSQL as the database.
 I'm available for pair programming, please hit me up.
 - 📫 How to reach me Email: Kripu.12345@gmail.com